torvalds/linux/Documentation/admin-guide/hw-vuln/multihit.rst

 iTLB multihit system information
 --------------------------------

-The Linux kernel provides a sysfs interface to enumerate the current iTLB multihit status of the system:whether the system is vulnerable and which mitigations are active.
+The GNU/Linux kernel provides a sysfs interface to enumerate the current iTLB multihit status of the system:whether the system is vulnerable and which mitigations are active.
 The relevant sysfs file is: